petrstepanov/geantguide/README.md

 Download and install Fedora version 8 in a virtual machine from: https://archives.fedoraproject.org/pub/archive/fedora/linux/releases/

 Disable Firewall and SELinux during the setup to avoid potential issues.
+After install, run `yum -y upgrade` twice.
+First it imports the repo and then updated the system.

 TODO: try Feadora v 11.
 Refer to release info here: https://en.wikipedia.org/wiki/Fedora_Linux_release_history